Alejogb1/job-board/blog-data/why-dont-azureml-experiments-finish-even-with-output-existing.md

 id: "why-dont-azureml-experiments-finish-even-with-output-existing"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 I’ve certainly seen my share of AzureML experiments hanging around longer than they should, even when the output files are already sitting there, seemingly complete.
 It's a frustrating scenario, and it typically boils down to a few key areas within the Azure Machine Learning pipeline framework and how it manages its internal state and dependencies.
 It’s rarely a straightforward bug, but rather an interaction of various mechanisms.

 My experience with a large-scale recommendation system project some years back provides a solid backdrop for this discussion.
 We had a heavily parameterized experiment that included multiple feature engineering steps, model training, and validation processes—all orchestrated through AzureML pipelines.
 I vividly recall spending hours tracing why some of those runs wouldn't finalize even when the output datasets were clearly visible in our data store.
 So, let me break down the usual suspects.